 Here is how your average cost per click is calculated.
 Take the total number of your visitors for a particular period of time and the total sales for the same particular period of time.

-For example, let’s say for the month of January, your total number of visitors were 1,000 and for the same month, you had 80 subscriptions or sales.
+For example, let’s say for the month of January, your total number of visitors was 1,000 and for the same month, you had 80 subscriptions or sales.

 This brings your sales to 8% of your total visitors.

-In this case, our number of the average cost per click here is $8.
+In this case, our the average cost per click here is $8.
 This is calculated by multiplying our $100 (cost per acquisition) by 8%.